yveshanoulle/Toolbox-for-the-Agile-Coach-Visualization-Examples-FR/README.md

 # French translation of [99 visulization examples](https://leanpub.com/agiletoolbox-visualizationexamples)

 The idea is to do the translation page per page.
-To show to others you will work on a page, you add your name to the page file name and commit to github, ie page60_JGdB.txt.
+To show to others you will work on a page, you add your name to the page file name and commit to github, ie `page60.txt` to `page60_JGdB.txt`.
 Please only one page at the time.
 When you are finished you can commit your translation and remove your name.
 (And start a new page if you feel like it…)